marcusvno/codefellows-ops-notes/401-ops/reading-notes/class-41-reading-notes.md

 - An Introduction to OSINT Gathering ([article](https://www.secjuice.com/introduction-to-open-source-intelligence-osint/))

 ## Things I Want to Know More About
-How, if it is at all possible, does someone get a job in OSINT?
+How does someone without an intelligence background get a job in OSINT ?